dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-20/5/2020 4:11 pm
+20/5/2020 6:35 pm

-I have now completed all the letters that will be part of my hand in, and now I will do the numbers.

-My plan to have a maximum of 4 forms per letter has been maintained, and many letter only have 2/4 of the quota.

-Hopefull more work will follow soon.
+Getting these coordinates right took far too much time, but now everything is done in that sense.
+Later tonight and/or tomorrow I will complete the rest of the work, leaving friday as my check over day.

+The maximum number of forms continues to be applied and often, is not needed.